estroz/rerun-actions/README.md

 ## Comment commands

-These commands are named after
+The following commands are supported by this action:

-- `/retest` - rerun all failed workflows.
+- `/rerun-all` - rerun all failed workflows.
-- `/test <workflow name>` - rerun a specific failed workflow.
+- `/rerun-workflow <workflow name>` - rerun a specific failed workflow.
 Only one workflow name can be specified.
-Multiple `/test` commands are allowed per comment.
+Multiple `/rerun-workflow` commands are allowed per comment.

-Caveat: because of Action limitations, only failed workflows can be rerun.
+**Note**: Only failed workflows can be rerun due to [limitations in the Github Actions API][github_api_retest].

 ## Examples